Before You Begin

 # Factory reset

-It is recommended to perform a factory reset only as a last resort if the standard reset did not achieve the desired effect.
+It is recommended to perform a factory reset only as a last resort if the standard reset does not achieve the desired effect.

-The terminal TrueConf Group supports a factory reset.
-This will result in a complete firmware rewrite while retaining the license.
+The TrueConf Group terminal supports a factory reset.
+This process involves a complete firmware rewrite while preserving the license.
 To perform the reset, you'll need a flash drive with a clean system image.
 To obtain it, please contact us using any convenient method.

-Please note that a flash drive with a full system image is required.
-Attempting to restore the terminal using just a firmware file on an external drive will not work.
+Please note that a flash drive with a complete system image is required.
+You cannot attempt to restore the terminal using just a firmware file recorded on an external drive.

 To reset the firmware: